stackblitz/docs/docs/guides/codeflow/integrating-codeflow-ide.md

 </a>
 ```

+If the user is logged in at GitHub and StackBlitz (in beta), Codeflow IDE will open up.
 No further configuration is needed.
-If the user has a GitHub account, Codeflow IDE will open up.

 ## CodeflowApp staging bot